A YOUNG officer who died from wounds received on the Western Front at Ypres is named on the Garelochhead War Memorial.

 Ron, a member of the Royal Automobile Club in Pall Mall, London, was a very fine shot and a good golfer, finishing runner up in the Amateur Golf Championship at Ottawa, Canada, in 1914.

-When war broke out, he applied for a commission in the 4th Battalion Royal Inniskilling Fusiliers and joined the Battalion as a Second Lieutenant on August 15 1914.
+He was back home on holiday when war broke out, and applied for a commission in the 4th Battalion Royal Inniskilling Fusiliers.
+He joined the Battalion as a Second Lieutenant on August 15 1914 at Buncrana in County Donegal.

 Confirmed in his rank on April 28 1915, he was attached to the 2nd Battalion Royal Irish Fusiliers for war service.